-- 38. No. Remaining ("Graded Sample"): Record the number of onions that will be taken for grading (Item 36 minus Item 37). - Weight of Graded Sample: Weigh the total sample of dry onions remaining after all Field Culls are removed and discarded.
+- 38. No. Remaining ("Graded Sample"): Record the number of onions that will be taken for grading (Item 36 minus Item 37). - 39.
+Weight of Graded Sample: Weigh the total sample of dry onions remaining after all Field Culls are removed and discarded.
 Record to tenths of a pound. - 40.
 Avg.
 Weight Per Onion: Determine and record the average weight, to hundredths of a pound, per onion by dividing the total weight of the graded sample (Item 39), by the number of onions in the graded sample, (Item 38). - 41.
 Weight of Field Culls: Record the weight to tenths of a pound of all Field Culls, determined by multiplying the average weight per onion (Item 40) times the total number of Field Culls, (Item 37). - 42.
 Percent Grade Defects From Grade Certificate: Record in Item 42 the percent of total damage from the Grade Certificate for each sample.
 In some cases, the same onions may be scored twice for damage on a grade certificate, e.g., once for undersize and again for new neck growth.
-When this occurs, the percent of damage should be adjusted to remove the percent of damaged onion production that has been duplicated. - Weight of Grade Culls: Record the weight of the Grade Culls, to tenths of a pound, as determined by multiplying the percent of total damage (grade defects) from the grade certificate (Item 42) times the weight of the graded sample (Item 39). - Weight of Onions Making Grade: Record the weight, to tenths of a pound, of the onions that meet the grading standards in each sample as determined by subtracting the weight of the Grade Culls (Item 43) from the weight of the graded sample (Item 39). - Weight of All Culls (Field + Grade): Record the weight to tenths of all culled onions for each sample, as determined by adding the weight of the field culls (Item 41), to the weight of the grade culls (Item 43). - 46.
+When this occurs, the percent of damage should be adjusted to remove the percent of damaged onion production that has been duplicated. - 43.
+Weight of Grade Culls: Record the weight of the Grade Culls, to tenths of a pound, as determined by multiplying the percent of total damage (grade defects) from the grade certificate (Item 42) times the weight of the graded sample (Item 39). - 44.
+Weight of Onions Making Grade: Record the weight, to tenths of a pound, of the onions that meet the grading standards in each sample as determined by subtracting the weight of the Grade Culls (Item 43) from the weight of the graded sample (Item 39). - 45.
+Weight of All Culls (Field + Grade): Record the weight to tenths of all culled onions for each sample, as determined by adding the weight of the field culls (Item 41), to the weight of the grade culls (Item 43). - 46.
 Percent Decay/Internal Damage From Grade Certificate: Record the percent decay/internal damage from the Grade Certificate for each sample.
-This applies only when Marketing Order tolerances are referenced in the Special Provisions.
+This applies only when tolerances are shown in the Special Provisions.
 Otherwise leave blank.
-In some cases, the same onions may be scored twice for damage on a grade certificate, e.g., once for undersize and again for decay.
-When this occurs, the percent of damage should be adjusted to remove the percent of damaged onion production that has been duplicated. - Weight of Decay/Internal Damage: Record the weight to tenths of decay/internal damage for each sample by multiplying the weight of the graded sample (Item 39), by the percent decay/internal damage from the grade certificate (Item 46).
-This applies only when Marketing Order tolerances are referenced in the Special Provisions.
+In some cases the same onions may be scored twice for damage on a grade certificate, e.g., once for undersize and again for decay.
+When this occurs, the percent of damage should be adjusted to remove the percent of damaged onion production that has been duplicated. - 47 Weight of Decay/Internal Damage: Record the weight to tenths of decay/internal damage for each sample by multiplying the weight of the graded sample (Item 39), by the percent decay/internal damage from the grade certificate (Item 46).
+This applies only when tolerances are shown in the Special Provisions.
 Otherwise leave blank. - 48.
 Remarks: Enter any other information pertinent to the appraisal.
+Document any information here or on a Special Report that would pertain to the determination that a field or subfield would exceed damage tolerances referenced in section 14(d) of the Crop Provisions (i.e. 50% as shown in the Special Provisions) before being submitted for grading.